Rights groups criticize EU plans to strengthen Frontex – DW – 09/05/2024

 Drones to save lives

-Activists contend that drone footage should ideally be used by civic agencies to rescue people stuck at sea.
-They said Frontex’ assurances that it was trying to save people were empty.
+Activists contend drone footage should ideally be used by civic agencies to rescue people stuck at sea.
+They said Frontex's assurances that it was trying to save people were empty.

-In a report in 2022, Human Rights Watch said that Frontex was complicit in abuse in Libya and that it’s guarantees rang hollow, "as long as the border agency doesn’t use the technology and information at its disposal to ensure that people are rescued promptly and can disembark at safe ports"
+In a 2022 report, Human Rights Watch said Frontex was complicit in abuse in Libya and that its guarantees rang hollow, "as long as the border agency doesn't use the technology and information at its disposal to ensure that people are rescued promptly and can disembark at safe ports."

-The UN’s International Organization for Migration (IOM) recorded the highest death toll in a decade last year and said that more than 8000 people died on migration routes, more than half as a result of drowning.
+The UN's International Organization for Migration recorded the highest death toll in a decade last year, and said more than 8000 people died on migration routes, more than half as a result of drowning.

 Edited by: Andreas Illmer